bechaim/JSexercises/README.md

 4. gradefunctions - Aug 30

- 4a. gradefunctionsrevised - Aug 31 - I have revised the gradefunctions exercise, see commit "Info about gradefunctionsrevised".
+ 4a. gradefunctionsrevised - Aug 31 - a Revision of "gradefunctions.js", see commit "Info about gradefunctionsrevised".

 5.